Tuesday 31 May 2016

 We (generally) judge people harsher than we do ourselves.
 Let me use a relationship to make my point.
 When couples fight, it is always about what the other person did and never about what you did.
 Adam blamed Eve who in turn blamed the snake.
 President Buhari and the ruling government blame the previous administration for everything wrong with the country.
 Husbands blame their wives if their children turn out poorly and mothers blame society for corrupting their children.

 Why do we judge people harsher than we do ourselves?
-Why don’t we take the blame for our contributing actions to problems?
+Why don’t we take the blame for our actions that contribute to problems?
 Why couldn’t Adam say, ‘Father, I did wrong.
 I am sorry.’
 Why couldn’t Eve say, ‘Father, I convinced my husband to go against your word.
 Forgive me’.
 Why can’t Buhari say that Nigeria has problems but he came in ill-prepared for them?
-Shouldn’t a father say, ‘I play a role in ensuring my children turn out well and if they don’t I take some blame?’
+Shouldn’t a father say, ‘I play a role in ensuring my children turn out well, and if they don’t I take some blame?’

 I want to assume that we were created with an innate desire to blame ourselves less but that will scratch out my entire ‘choice’ ideology.
 However, I do believe we view the world through clear glasses and ourselves through jaded ones.
 And it is not just with bad things.
 We always see the grass as being greener on the other side.
 The question is, why?